Sunny6889/tron-docker-main/metric_monitor/REMOTE_WRITE_WITH_THANOS.md

       - query
       - --endpoint.info-timeout=30s
       - --http-address=0.0.0.0:9091
+      - --query.replica-label=replica # Deduplication turned on for identical series except the replica label.
-      - --store=[Thanos Receive IP]:10907 # --store: The grpc-address of the Thanos Receive service，if Receive run remotely replace container name "thanos-receive" with the real IP
+      - --store=thanos-receive:10907 # --store: The grpc-address of the Thanos Receive service，if Receive run remotely replace container name "thanos-receive" with the real ip
+     # - --store=thanos-receive2:10907 # Add more thanos-receive services
 ```
 It will set up the Thanos Query service
 that listens to port 9091 and queries metrics from the Thanos Receive service from `--store=[Thanos Receive IP]:10907`.
 Make sure the IP address is correct.

+You could add multiple Thanos Receive services to the Querier service.
+It will do duplication based on the
 For more complex usage, please refer to the [official Query document](https://thanos.io/tip/components/query.md/).

 ### Step 4: Monitor through Grafana